 Thus, you need to consider a set of factors before deciding how to upgrade your mountain bike.
 Apart from parts compatibility with your mountain bike, you should also consider your bike’s age, wear and tear of the parts you’re going to replace, and whether electronic shifting is suitable for your case.
-Continue reading to make sure you get a satisfying return on your investment.
+If you feel like you don’t want to upgrade your bike anymore and prefer something different, then you may wish to buy a new one like a carbon full suspension mountain bike, or one that is similar, to give yourself some options.
+However, if you still want to upgrade, then continue reading to make sure you get a satisfying return on your investment.

 The first factor to consider is how old your bike is.
 If you recently bought an expensive mountain bike or upgraded it with a bunch of high-quality parts, you should check if the parts you want to change out are compatible with it.
 Furthermore, if a well-known brand didn’t make your bike, it may be challenging to find suitable parts for it.

 Overall, if your bike is over ten years old, it might be more cost-effective to opt for a new bike instead of trying to upgrade it.
 In that case, you may want to check the best hybrid bikes under 1000.